Kurento/kurento/source/mastering/kurento_modules.rst

 Module Tutorial - Pointer Detector Filter
 =========================================

-This web application consists on a `WebRTC`:term: video communication in mirror (*loopback*) with a pointer tracking filter element.
+This web application consists on a :term:`WebRTC` video communication in mirror (*loopback*) with a pointer tracking filter element.

 .. toctree:: :maxdepth: 1